revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 <blockquote markdown="1">

 Yes.
-- Aggregate functions are one of these features in SQL functions.
-It is a very powerful feature for me as an MS Excel.
-Aggregate functions are not specific to SQL, they are used often.
-They are part of the SELECT statement, and this allows us to have all benefits of SELECT (joining tables, filtering only rows and columns we need), combined with the power of these functions.
+- Aggregate functions are one of these features in SQL functions.It is a very powerful feature for me as an MS Excel.Aggregate functions are not specific to SQL, they are used often.They are part of the SELECT statement, and this allows us to have all benefits of SELECT (joining tables, filtering only rows and columns we need), combined with the power of these functions.

 <details markdown="1"><summary> Explanation </summary>